jfranciscosousa/jfranciscosousa.com/src/pages/blog/using-zustand-with-svelte.md

 layout: ~/layouts/BlogPostLayout.astro
 title: Using zustand with Svelte
 date: 2022-10-09T00:00:00.000+00:00
-description: Svelte stores are amazing, and so are zustand stores.
-Let's check how to take your Svelte apps state management to the next level
+description: Svelte stores are amazing, but so are zustand stores.
+Let's check how to take your Svelte apps state management to the next level by combining the two!
 keywords: svelte, zustand, stores, frontend, javascript, react
 ---